 Reduce – How could people avoid using packaging?
 Repairing rather than replacing things is one way of buying less ‘stuff’.
 Buying bulk items rather than lots of smaller ones is another option.

 Reuse – What else could empty packaging be used for?
 For example, plastic bottles and rolls of newspaper could be used as plant pots.
 Empty glass jars could be used as food containers.

 Recycle – What packaging can be recycled and what can’t?
 How much of your household’s weekly waste is non-recyclable?
-Older children could research what the different recycling symbols on household packaging mean.
+What do the different recycling symbols on household packaging mean.

 2. Harness the power of worms

 - Global food wastage causes more carbon emissions than the majority of countries in the world.